dm-p/dm-p.github.io/_posts/2022-09-04-deneb-vega-lite-luminance.md

 ## Adding a gradient

-<br/>We've fixed the bar and the location label colours at `blue` and `white` respectively, but let's say we want to make our bar colour assignment a gradient, like below?
+We've fixed the bar and the location label colours at `blue` and `white` respectively, but let's say we want to make our bar colour assignment a gradient, like below?
 We can do this by swapping the `color` property in our bar mark for a `color` encoding channel, e.g.:

 ```
   ...